By Edy Werder — IT Consultant & Tech Blogger

-Part 1: Generating an SSH Key with PuTTYgen for Synology SSH
+Part 1: Generating a Synology SSH Key with PuTTYgen

 Securing your Synology NAS with SSH begins with creating a robust SSH key.
 I’ve always found PuTTYgen to be an excellent tool for this.
 Here’s my approach: